 Key Points

-The opportunity will be advertised in the Official Journal of the European Union (OJEU).
+The Council will be using Buckinghamshire Business Portal (the Portal) to run this procurement opportunity - www.supplybucksbusiness.org.uk

-The Council will be using Buckinghamshire Business Portal www.supplybucksbusiness.org.uk to facilitate this procurement opportunity.
-All procurement documents are available electronically on the Buckinghamshire Business Portal.
+All procurement documents are available on the Portal.
+This ensures all providers have equal access to the documents and receive information at the same time.

-Providers must be registered on the Buckinghamshire Business Portal in order to obtain details about and express an interest in this opportunity.
+Providers must be registered on the Portal in order to obtain details about and express an interest in this opportunity.

-All documentation must be submitted electronically via the Buckinghamshire Business Portal.
+All documentation must be submitted via the Portal.

-Please don’t presume that we know what you. do or can do, please tell us
+Guidance is provided to enable providers to use the Portal

-Both parties should have one identified point of contact.
+Ensure that you read all of the documents.
+If you do not understand what is being asked of you or any of the information is unclear, use the messaging function on the portal to seek clarification.
+We want you to submit a good application.

-All information is issued to all providers at the same time which ensures equal treatment, transparency and a level playing field for all providers
+Answer all of the questions in the questionnaire.
+If you believe that something is not applicable to your organisation please state “N/A” and provide a reason why you believe it is not applicable

-Both parties should provide clear, easy to read documents
+Please don’t presume that we know what you or your organisation can do.
+You need to tell us in the questionnaire.

-Keep to deadlines – we cannot accept late tenders
+Late applications cannot be accepted.
+Please ensure you submit your documents in a timely manner.
+If you have any problems uploading your documents you must contact the Portal helpdesk.

-If you have any problems with accessing the portal or uploading documentation please contact Due North who provide support to suppliers on 01670 597136.
+If you have any problems with using the portal or uploading documentation please contact Due North who manage the Portal and provide support to suppliers on 01670 597136.